emmaaa/ChatAppDemo/README.md

 - Added an app icon
 - Started Theming with Material3 and dark mode support
 - Simulated "typing..." indicator for the other person during the delay before their reply is shown
-- Accessibility testing of adaptive text sizes and content descriptions
 - Toast feedback on back and more options buttons with suggestions of what they would do

 ## 9) Testing Strategy

 Current unit tests cover:

-- domain model behavior (`MessageTest`)
+- Domain model behavior (`MessageTest`)
-- mapper correctness (`MessageMapperTest`)
+- Mapper correctness (`MessageMapperTest`)
-- repository mapping/insert behavior (`MessageRepositoryImplTest`)
+- Repository mapping/insert behavior (`MessageRepositoryImplTest`)
-- use case behavior (`GetMessagesUseCaseTest`, `SendMessageUseCaseTest`)
+- Use case behavior (`GetMessagesUseCaseTest`, `SendMessageUseCaseTest`)
-- key chat presentation logic (`ChatViewModelTest`), including:
+- Key chat presentation logic (`ChatViewModelTest`), including:
   - grouping within threshold
   - non-grouping at threshold boundary
   - section header insertion on long gap
   - send guard for blank input

-- One basic UI test (`ChatScreenTest`) just launches the screen
+- One basic UI test (`ChatScreenUiTest`) launches the app with a simple assertion
-- Basic Accessibility testing of adaptive text sizes and content descriptions
+- Manual accessibility testing of adaptive text sizes and content descriptions

 ## 10) Theoretical future improvements / "If I had more time..."